Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Abstract

 \section{Abstract}

 Based on periodogram-ratios of two univariate time series at different frequency points, two tests are proposed for comparing their spectra.
 One is an Anderson-Darling-like statistic for testing the equality of two time-invariant spectra.
-The other is the maximum of Anderson-Darling-like statistics for testing the equality of two spectra no matter that they are time-invariant and time-varying.
+The other is the maximum of Anderson-Darling-like statistics for testing the equality of two time-varying spectra.
 Both of two tests are applicable for independent or dependent time series.
 Several simulation examples show that the proposed statistics outperform those that are also based on periodogram-ratios but constructed by the Pearson-like statistics.

 \keywords{Goodness-of-fit tests; Locally stationary time series; Anderson-Darling statistic; Periodogram; Spectral density}